cltl/WordNetSimilarity/README.md

 ##Having both settings next to each other on your computer##

 1. Install latest Pedersen (2010) versions (using apt-get and cpan, or following instructions from the WordNet homepage for mac)
-2. Download alternative versions of Patwardhan and Pedersen (2006)
+2. Download alternative versions of Patwardhan and Pedersen (2006) (do not install these on the same machine)
-3. Prepare older version for running
+3. Prepare versions from Patwardhan and Pedersen (2006) so that they may be used for the experiments:

+	a.
+Prepare WordNet-QueryData:

+		In the directory of WordNet-QueryData-1.39, run:

+		mkdir -p lib/WordNet
+		cp QueryData.pm lib/WordNet/
+	b.
+Prepare default files for WordNet-Similarity (replace the MY-PATH with the appropriate paths):

+		export PERL5LIB=$PERL5LIB:MY-PATH/Text-Similarity-0.02/lib:MY-PATH/WordNet-QueryData-1.39/lib:MY-PATH/WordNet-Similarity-1.02/lib

+	    From the directory of WordNet-Similarity-1.02, run (replace MY-PATH with the appropriate path):

+		perl MakeFile.pl WNHOME=MY-PATH/WordNet-2.1

+##Preparing the experiments##

+	= coming soon =

+##Running the experiments##

+	= coming soon =